 We must also consider the 'environmental context', for example, roads that do not cater to the needs of all road users such as pedestrians and children; pedestrians and cyclists sharing the road with motorized traffic; insufficient enforcement of safety laws.

-In September 2015, the world set their global development agenda for the next 15 years.
+In September 2015, the world set its global development agenda for the next 15 years.
 These are called the Global Goals, which include for the first time, two road safety targets:

-Target 3.6 – By 2020, halve the number of global deaths and injuries from road traffic accidents
+Target 3.6 – To halve the number of global deaths and injuries from road traffic accidents by 2030

-For recent studies please visit the website of the World Health Organization that act as coordinator on road safety issues across the United Nations system: www.who.int.
-Latest data can be found in the Global Status Report on Road Safety 2015.
+For recent studies please visit the website of the World Health Organization which acts as a coordinator on road safety issues across the United Nations system: www.who.int.
+The latest data can be found in the Global Status Report on Road Safety 2018.

-Data from the Global Status Report on Road Safety 2015
+Data from the Global Status Report on Road Safety 2015.
+Geneva, World Health Organization.